Orilly/Orilly/README.md

 Heyo!
 I'm Bruno Collingridge, a 15 y/o student (and developer, kind of) from the UK.
 Although Java is my preferred language, I am also familiar with Kotlin, C#, and SQL.
-I enjoy working on a variety of projects at a time, but my favourite is the tutorial I'm creating for those who wish to learn Discord bot development.
+I enjoy working on a variety of projects at a time, but my personal favourite is the tutorial I'm creating for those who wish to learn Discord bot development.
-It's available on YouTube and Notion.

 ## ⚽ Languages & Skills